 The Tax Cuts and Jobs Act has ushered in changes across the board for almost all Americans.
-But how does it affect the healthcare field?
+But how does it affect the healthcare tax reform?

 We’ve found that the new laws don’t impact the industry as a whole as much as they do individual physicians and practices.
 From personal returns to practice structure, here’s a rundown of the aspects that are most likely to affect you.

-The most publicized change introduced by the new law is the new set of withholding rates.
+The most publicized healthcare tax reform introduced by the new law is the new set of withholding rates.
 There are now seven tax brackets (as opposed to six) for individuals.
 Most of these percentages are either the same or slightly lower as those in the existing tax code, so your withholdings will likely go down.
 A breakdown of the income levels for filing joint or individual returns:

 For example, state and local tax and property tax deductions are now capped at $10,000 per year.
 Additionally, the mortgage interest deduction maximum has dropped to $750,000 if your home was purchased after Dec.
 15, 2017 (homes bought on or before that date remain eligible for the previous $1 million limit).
 These reductions are particularly notable if you live in a high-tax state or own an expensive home or property.